 Built-Up Backpressure

-It is the increase in the pressure in the PRV’s discharge header when the fluid is flowing through the PRV.
+It is the increase in the pressure in the PRV’s discharge header when fluid flows through it.

 Joji Parambath